-Note: Any stormwater runoff that infiltrates through the imported soil mix will have received the equivalent of Enhanced Treatment.
-Where bioretention/rain gardens are intended to fully meet treatment requirements, they must be designed, using an approved continuous runoff model, to infiltrate 91 percent of the influent runoff file.
+Note: Stormwater runoff that filters through the bioretention soil mix will receive Enhanced Treatment.
+Where bioretention is intended to meet Runoff Treatment requirements for it drainage area, it must be designed, using an approved continuous runoff model, to pass at least 91% of the influent runoff file through the bioretention soil mix.